Best of Many in Both Worlds: Online Resource Allocation with Predictions under Unknown Arrival Model

 The average GAP is 0.68 on instances with Prophet forecasts, 0.58 on instances with ARIMA forecasts, and 0.53 on instances with Exponential Smoothing forecasts.
-Because the average GAPs are large with all three forecasting methods, the Main Algorithm performs close to the better one of the Prediction algorithm and the Mirror Descent Algorithm, showcasing its robustness to the unknown prediction accuracy.
+Because the average GAPs are large with all three forecasting methods, our algorithm performs close to the better one of the Prediction algorithm and the Mirror Descent Algorithm, showcasing its robustness to the unknown prediction accuracy.